LUMC/HAMLET/docs/source/snv-indels.rst

 to the reference using two-pass mode. `VarDict
 <https://github.com/AstraZeneca-NGS/VarDictJava>`_ is used to call variants,
 which are annotated using ``VEP``.
-Variants are filtered based on the criteria defined in ``filter_criteria``, and annotated based on ``annotation_criteria``.
+Variants are filtered based on the criteria defined in ``inclusion_criteria``, and annotated based on ``annotation_criteria``.

-The variants annotated by VEP are then filtered based on a number of different criteria:
+The variants annotated by VEP are then filtered and annotated in the following order:

-1. Variant that have a population frequency of more than 1% in the ``gnomADe`` population are excluded.
+1. Variants that have a population frequency of more than 1% in the ``gnomADe`` population are removed.
-2. Variants which are specified in ``known_variants`` will be included.
+2. Only variant which match the ``inclusion_criteria`` will be included.
-3. Variants that match at least one criteria in ``filter_criteria`` or ``annotation_criteria`` are included.
+3. If a variant is present in ``known_variants``, the annotation from that file will be added to the variant.
-4. All other variants, and all variant annotations on other transcripts, will be excluded.
+4. If a variant is not in ``known_variants``, it will be checked against the criteria in ``annotation_criteria``.
+The annotation from the first matching definition will be added to the variant.

 Picard is used to generate various alignment statistics.